prashgedam/decoding-film-excellence-a-rotten-tomatoes-tableau-showcase/README.md

 ## 1. Analyze Film Ratings and Reviews:

-   Gather data from Rotten Tomatoes to analyze movie ratings, both from critics and audience reviews, and identify trends in film excellence.
+   Gather data from Rotten Tomatoes to analyze movie ratings, both from critics and audience reviews, & identify trends in film excellence.

 ## 2. Identify Factors Influencing Ratings: